Reserve Deputy Sheriff

 Experience & Education

-High School Diploma or GED equivalent; Arizona Peace Officer Standards and Training Certification within one (1) year of appointment; or an equivalent combination of education and experience.
+High School Diploma or GED equivalent; AND Arizona Peace Officer Standards and Training Certification within one (1) year of appointment; or an equivalent combination of education and experience.

 The above information is intended to describe the general nature of this position and is not to be considered a complete statement of duties, responsibilities and requirements.